metamuffin/keks-meet/readme.md

 | `notify_chat`              | boolean | `true`      | Send notifications for incoming chat messages                        |
 | `notify_join`              | boolean | `true`      | Send notifications when users join                                   |
 | `notify_leave`             | boolean | `true`      | Send notifications when users leave                                  |

+## Security

+keks-meet _tries_ to be secure.
+However I am not a security expert.
+The current system works as follows:

+-   The room name is set in the section of the URL which is not sent to the server.
+-   The server receives a salted SHA-256 hash of the room name to group clients of a room.
+-   The client uses PBKDF2 (constant salt; 250000 iterations) to derive a 256-bit AES-GCM key from the room name.
+-   All relayed message contents are encrypted with this key.
+    -   Message recipient is visible to the server
+    -   The server assigns user ids

 ## Todo-List